You are using an outdated browser. Please upgrade your browser to improve your experience.

 Check back often—you never know what useful news you’ll find!

-BCRT at TxLA26
+BCRT at Annual Conference

 Stay connected with BCRT at this year’s Annual Conference!
 Under the conference theme, “Cultivating Community: Thriving Together,” we are proud to host and participate in a range of programs, gatherings, and opportunities that celebrate connection, advocacy, and professional growth.
 Explore this section for updates on our conference sessions, special events, and ways to engage with BCRT as we come together to learn, share, and strengthen our library community.